Exposure to Environmental Contaminants

 - Biomonitoring: Biomonitoring measures how much of a contaminant—or its metabolite(s) or reaction product(s), referred to as “biomarkers”—are present in the human body.
 Measurements are most commonly made in blood or urine, but can also be taken from a variety of other body compartments, such as feces, breast milk, hair, nails, and exhaled air, as well as tissues obtained through biopsy or autopsy.

 Several environmental contaminants, including heavy metals, some pesticides, and other persistent organic pollutants, can accumulate in the body.
-Biomonitoring has been used to characterize exposure to lead and some other metals for a number of years.
+Biomonitoring has been used to characterize exposure to lead and some other metals for many years.
 More recently, advances in biomonitoring have enabled measurement of many other environmental contaminants.

-The ROE presents seven human biomonitoring indicators to address the ROE exposure question: Blood Cadmium, Serum Cotinine, Blood Lead, Blood Mercury, Serum Persistent Organic Pollutants, Urinary Pesticides, and Urinary Phthalates.
+The ROE presents one exposure modeling indicator (reported as an exposure index) and seven human biomonitoring indicators to address the question What are the trends in human exposure to environmental contaminants?
+Pesticide Exposure in Food, Blood Cadmium, Serum Cotinine, Blood Lead, Blood Mercury, Serum Persistent Organic Pollutants, Urinary Pesticides, and Urinary Phthalates.

-By directly measuring contaminants or their biomarkers in human fluids or tissues, biomonitoring takes into account the complex set of physiologic and metabolic factors that govern how contaminants are absorbed and distributed within the body.
+By directly measuring environmental contaminants or their metabolites in human fluids or tissues, biomonitoring takes into account the complex set of physiologic and metabolic factors that govern how contaminants are absorbed and distributed within the body.

-These indicators (which rely on data from the Centers for Disease Control and Prevention's [CDC's] National Health and Nutrition Examination Survey [NHANES]) provide an overall representation of the levels of selected contaminants, or metabolites of contaminants, in human blood and urine across the U.S. population.
+The biomonitoring indicators (which rely on data from the Centers for Disease Control and Prevention's [CDC's] National Health and Nutrition Examination Survey [NHANES]) provide an overall representation of the levels of selected contaminants, or metabolites of contaminants, in human blood and urine across the U.S. population.
+These indicators enhance understanding of the extent to which exposure to individual substances has occurred on a national scale.
 Measurable levels of many of these contaminants appear in at least some subset of the populations tested.
-Together, these indicators enhance understanding of the extent to which exposure to individual substances has occurred on a national scale.

 Although ROE biomonitoring indicators show the relative amounts of environmental contaminants in people and in subpopulations over time, by themselves, biomarkers of exposure do not: